-ISO/IEC 20000 standard.
-The EOSC-hub Service Management System comprises 14 processes.
-They are described in more detail in D2.6 First Service roadmap, service portfolio and service catalogue, along with further information on their applicability to the Service Portfolio.
-We anticipate that the Service Management System scope will be focussed on the Federating Core services entrusted to the EOSC, and to apply to EOSC Portfolio Services only in a lightweight manner, for example to validate them and enable their registration in the EOSC Portfal.
+The other main element, the EOSC-hub Service Management System helps to ensure that the services in the EOSC Service Portfolio and in the Federating Core are managed in a professional, predictable, measured and optimised way.
+The Service Management System is organised according to the FitSM standard that is compatible with, but more lightweight than, the traditional ITIL framework and ISO/IEC 20000 standard.
+The EOSC-hub Service Management System comprises 14 processes which will be described in more detail in D2.6 First Service roadmap, service portfolio and service catalogue, along with further information on their applicability to the Service Portfolio.
+We anticipate that the Service Management System scope will be focussed on the Federating Core services entrusted to the EOSC, and to apply to EOSC Portfolio Services only in a lightweight manner, for example to validate them and enable their registration in the EOSC Portal.